Evaluating Road Hazards and Choosing A Response: Driving DefensivelyUpdated Dec. 15, 2020

 - Your knowledge of how your vehicle handles

-Evaluating roadway conditions and deciding on a course of action is a fast, fluid process which occurs many times over, every minute you are behind the wheel.
+Evaluating roadway conditions and deciding on a course of action is a fast, fluid process that occurs many times over, every minute you are behind the wheel.
 The rate at which you must make these choices depends on how changeable and complex the driving environment is.
-It is estimated that a driver will make 50 to 60 decisions per mile, while driving in city traffic.
+It is estimated that a driver will make 50 to 60 decisions per mile while driving in city traffic.

 Here are some examples of decisions you may make as a driver, based on roadway evaluation: